trinodb/trino/presto-docs/src/main/sphinx/migration/from-hive.rst

 Migrating From Hive
 ===================

-Presto uses ANSI SQL syntax and semantics, whereas Hive uses a SQL-like language called HiveQL which is loosely modeled after MySQL (which itself has many differences from ANSI SQL).
+Trino uses ANSI SQL syntax and semantics, whereas Hive uses a SQL-like language called HiveQL which is loosely modeled after MySQL (which itself has many differences from ANSI SQL).

 Use subscript for accessing a dynamic index of an array instead of a udf
 ------------------------------------------------------------------------